AmberJ15/wta/research/notes.md

 Common Navigation

- + barnes wendling: dropdown menu
+ + Barnes Wendling
+ ..+ Main menu uses a dropdown menu on all pages.
+ ..+ Subpages feature a secondary nav menu in the left sidebar.
+ ..+ Subpages feature breadcrumbs just above the header text.
+ ..+ 'Want to Know More?'
+Box appears on the right column in select pages.
+ ..+ Less important links in header and footer.
- + walthall: dropdown menu
+ + Walthall
+ ..+ Main menu uses a dropdown menu on all pages.
+ ..+ Subpages feature a secondary nav menu to the right.
+ ..+ Apply, Subscribe and Contact buttons appear on most pages.
+ ..+ Back to Top button appears after scrolling down.
- + manning & associates: clickable links
+ + Manning & Associates
- + h&r block: dropdown menu as hover
+ ..+ Horizontal main menu, no sub menus.
+ ..+ Hyperlinks.
+ ..+ Lacks a search bar.
+ + H&R Block
+ ..+ Complex dropdown-hover-menu uses both link lists and icons.
+ ..+ Subpages often feature a list of links to child pages, though ther is little consistency.
+ ..+ Footer contains a comprehensive list of links, organized by section.

 Content Voice and Tone

- + barnes wendling: professional, testimonials
+ + Barnes Wendling
+ ..+ Professional
+ ..+ Warm and friendly
+ + walthall
+ ..+ Active voice
- + walthall: active voice, "cultivating, helping responsive"
+ ..+ "Cultivating, helping responsive"
- + manning & associates: "highest ethical standards", professional
+ + Manning & Associates
- + h&r block: professional, informational
+ ..+ "Highest ethical standards"
+ ..+ Professional
+ + H&R Block
+ ..+ Professional, informational

 Design Aesthetic

- + barnes wendling: neutral colors, circle photography
+ + Barnes Wendling
+ ..+ Warm natural colors — uses a maroon, tan, and olive green color pallete.
+ ..+ Circluar photo images used to draw attention.
+ ..+ Photography uses full color photos, dominated by warm colors and featuring smiling businessmen / businesswomen.
+ ..+ Mostly sans serif type but sometimes accented with serif type.
+ ..+ Mostly flat design, few gradients, and rectilinear composition.
- + walthall: clean, modern
+ + Walthall
+ ..+ Clean, modern, minimal.
+ ..+ White, grey, and blue color pallete.
+ ..+ Photography features technology and landscapes, rarely features people.
+ ..+ Flat design, heavy use of circular elements.
+ + Manning & Associates
+ ..+ Stark and often text heavy.
+ ..+ White background tinges tinges of navy blue and light green.
- + manning & associates: textured background, not as modern
+ ..+ Textured background, on home page, not as modern.
+ ..+ Light grey sans serif body text.
+ ..+ Makes little use of photography.
+ + H&R Block
- + h&r block: clean and modern
+ ..+ Clean and modern
+ ..+ White background and light colors.
+ ..+ Flat design and sans serif type.

 Layout

+ + Barnes Wendling
- + barnes wendling: 3 column grid with 1/3 for sidebar and main content
+ ..+ 3 column grid with 1/3 for sidebar and main content, center column is widest.
+ ..+ Not responsive.
+ + Walthall
- + walthall: 4 column grid, with 2 columns for content and sidebar, image slider at top
+ ..+ 4 column grid, with 2 columns for content and sidebar, image slider at top.
+ ..+ Responsive typography and collapsible grids, menu collapses into a hidden side panel.
+ ..+ Most pages feature a large image.
+Homepage features a carousel.
+ + Manning & Associates
- + manning & associates: 2 column grid with main content and sidebar
+ ..+ 2 column grid with main content and sidebar.
+ ..+ 3 column grid on certain subpages.
+ ..+ All gridded layouts are responsive and collapsible.
+ ..+ Mobile site features a sliding panel menu that can only be acessed at the top of the page.
+ + H&R Block
- + h&r block: grid structure, use of squares
+ ..+ Modular grid structure, use of squares.
+ ..+ Absolutely positioned header bar.
+ ..+ Mobile site features a sliding panel menu that can be accesed from the header bar.

-~Janet
+~Janet & Ken